College Possible college students: learn more about how to renew your FAFSA and how College Possible can help you!

 Not in a College Possible site?
 Read more about our CollegePoint program, meet our coaches and learn how to apply.

-Are you a former College Possible student now attending college and struggling with finances?
-Learn more about our Student Emergency Relief Fund.
+Are you a current College Possible student attending college and struggling with finances?
+Learn more about our Direct Student Aid Application.

 1. Take the ACT or SAT